 Cape Town’s first standalone poké spot serves up the Hawaiian-inspired bowls of raw fish with a host of other fresh ingredients.
 Think pineapple, avo, coriander, salmon, salmon crackling, pickled beetroot, edamame beans or even nacho chips.

 Pesce Azzurro (Woodstock)

 Dishes here are simple, fresh and prepared with love.
 Start with mussels in a fragrant broth, fresh tuna carpaccio or the Caprese salad with soft mozzarella and confit tomatoes.
-For mains, try the generous spaghetti scoglio (the showstopper) tossed with generous seafood, the hake in a Siciliana-style tomato sauce.
+For mains, try the generous spaghetti scoglio (the showstopper) tossed with generous seafood, or the hake in a Siciliana-style tomato sauce.

 Willoughby & Co.
 (V&A Waterfront)

-From Cali rolls to the famous 4×4 rolls with creamy rock shrimp, each bite of sushi is well made and full of freshness and flavour.
+From Cali rolls to the famous 4×4 rolls with creamy rock shrimp, each bite of sushi is well-made and full of freshness and flavour.
 There’s a number of Japanese dishes, too, including grilled crispy rice with hot and spicy salmon; rich salmon grenades; grilled yakitori chicken; and soft-shell crab with ponzu.
 Classic desserts finish the meal.

 Black Bull Steakhouse (West Beach)

 Wildly popular since its opening, this steakhouse clearly focuses on meat, but you could always start with creamy garlic snails or excellent chicken livers.
 As for the main event, there are sticky barbecue pork ribs; sirloin, rump or fillet steaks; lamb chops; and ostrich options.